 Participants.
-A total of 247 undergraduates at the University of Leuven (Belgium) completed the task in return for course credit.
+A total of 247 undergraduates at the University of Leuven (Belgium) completed the task in return for course credit (De Neys et al., 2011).

 Materials.
 The participants completed six base-rate problems.
 Three of these were conflict problems: the description and base-rates cued conflicting responses.
 The other three were no-conflict problems in which the description and base-rates cued the same response.
 This is an example of a typical conflict base-rate item: